Are You The Victim of Unlawful Business Practices Or Fraud? An Unlawful Business Practices Lawyer Can Help.

 Contact an Unlawful Business Practices Lawyer

-The acts allow state attorneys, like FortmanSpann, to commence lawsuits over various false or deceptive advertisements or other unfair and injurious consumer practices, like those listed above.
-If you have been a victim of any of the above, please contact us for a free consultation.
+The acts allow state attorneys to commence lawsuits over various false or deceptive advertisements or other unfair and injurious consumer practices, like those listed above.
+If you have been a victim of any of the above, please contact us.
+Although we no longer actively practice in this area, we work with a network of experienced attorneys that will be able to help you.
+We will refer you to someone you can trust with your unlawful business practice case.